panvicka/web-dev-notes/LPIC-1/Topic-102-Linux-Installation-and-Package-Management.md

 ## Topic 102: Linux Installation and Package Management

 ## 102.1 Design hard disk layout
+- The Filesystem Hierarchy Standard (FHS) defines the directory structure and directory contents in Linux distributions.
+It is maintained by the Linux Foundation, check here (wiki)[https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard], it is not forced
+- `find` where what, `find / -name 'pass*'`, takes a lot of time
+- `locate` is faster, looking in database (must be generated with `updatedb`, runs once a day at cron... so files created before the update wont be found with locate), not looking for exact match
+- `whereis` locate binary, source and manual page for a command
+- `which`full path of shell command
+- `man hier` to get a manual for hierarchy
+- `bin` binaries for everyone, `sbin` (superuser bin) binaries only for root user
+- `mnt` manual mounting, `media` automatic mount
+- `run` new folder on only new linux systems, info about running processes
+- `srv` services, Red Head & CentoOS doing it in `var`
+- `usr`
+  - `local` utilities that you write for yourself to make your life easier
+  - `share` if you want to share it :)
+- `var` can gets quite large, offten stored somewhere else.
+ALso place for webserver, databases, ftp server,...
+  - > Variable files: files whose content is expected to continually change during normal operation of the system, such as logs, spool files, and temporary e-mail files.
+- `du` disk usage, `ds -hu` human summary
 - decoding file types
 - first letter is type
   - `-` regular file